 None of this is to criticise the “REDD+ and carbon markets: Ten Myths Exploded”, report by FERN, Friends of the Earth, Greenpeace and Rainforest Foundation UK.
 The report is well written and presents a series of strong arguments against trading forest carbon.
 It is highly recommended reading.
 But the report does not explain why the BINGOs put forward the arguments they do.
 For that, we need to turn to Harry Frankfurt’s analysis.
 The BINGOs are selling carbon trading as a policy, because of the benefits they stand to gain as a result.

-Full disclosure: FERN and RFUK have funded REDD-Monitor.
+Full disclosure: FERN and RFUK have funded REDD-Monitor in the past.
 For a full list of organisations that have funded REDD-Monitor, see “About REDD-Monitor”.